Creating a Real-time Data Stream Using Apache Kafka in Python

 Now, you should run both the producer and the consumer in separate terminals.
 You can open these terminals as split terminals in VS Code itself and then use the python run command.

 Note that the other terminals for Zookeeper and Kafka servers need to be running in the background.
-In the example we explored, the output will look something like this. image.png image.png
+In the example we explored, the output will look something like this.python producer.py

 Note: If you notice any errata in my understanding, feel free to reach out and let me know of the same, and I will update the blog post accordingly.
 This article was first published on Medium here.